Lebanon national football team: 1964–1971: AFC membership and continued regional participation

+The 1965 Arab Games, the fourth edition of the event, took place in Cairo, UAR.
+Lebanon was placed in Group A alongside the UAR, Palestine, Iraq, and Aden.
+The team finished fourth in the group.

-Lebanon hosted the inaugural edition of the Arab Cup in 1963, and were grouped with Tunisia, Syria, Kuwait, and Jordan.
-They won their first match against Kuwait 6–0, thanks to a hat-trick by Tchaparian.
-This six-goal win tied Lebanon's biggest win to date, a 7–1 victory against Saudi Arabia in 1961.
-After another win (against Jordan) and two losses (to Syria and Tunisia), Lebanon finished third in the tournament.
-In the 1966 edition, Lebanon were drawn with Iraq, Jordan, Kuwait, and Bahrain in Group A. After three wins and a draw, they qualified to the semi-finals against Syria, where they lost 1–0.
+In the 1966 Arab Cup, the third edition held in Iraq, Lebanon were drawn with Iraq, Jordan, Kuwait, and Bahrain in Group A. After three wins and a draw, they qualified to the semi-finals against Syria, where they lost 1–0.
 In the third-place match, Lebanon lost 6–1 to Libya, finishing the competition in fourth place.
-Lebanon had also played at the 1964 Tripoli Fair Tournament; in a group with Libya, Sudan, Morocco, and Malta, they finished in first place with seven points.